Controll

 Controll is a 2025 Indian Hindi-language crime thriller film directed by Safdar Abbas and produced by Pen Studios and Yashi Studios.
 It stars an ensemble cast of Thakur Anoop Singh, Priya Anand, Rohit Roy alongside Rajesh Sharma and Denzil Smith in supporting roles.
 The film was theatrically released on 10 October 2025.
+It is the official remake of the 2018 blockbuster Irumbu Thirai, starring Vishal, Arjun, and Samantha in the lead roles.

 Plot

 Abhimanyu, a brilliant IMA cadet's seemingly perfect life is shattered when his friend cum brother-in-law commits suicide.
 Abhimanyu wants to find out who or what drove Dev to suicide, but the more he tries to find out, the more he gets trapped in the intricate web.
 He learns that Dev was scammed by an organised network.
 He vows to unmask the organisation that had trapped and scammed Dev.
 How Abhimanyu and his IMA friends dismantle the scammer's network and bring justice to thousands of people forms the rest of this stylish, action-packed, thrilling adventure.